Xcash-Labs/xcashlabs-docs/docs/en/interacting/install-xcash.md

 ## Wallet Instalation

-??? abstract ## "Installing xcash-gui on Windows (tested on windows 10/11)"
+??? abstract "Installing xcash-gui on Windows (tested on Windows 10/11)"

-    1. At this point you should have xcash-gui-win-x64-v0.18.4.3.exe install package on your desktop.
+    1. At this point you should have `xcash-gui-win-x64-v0.18.4.3.exe` on your desktop.

-    2. Right click the install package icon and clik Properties.
+    2. Right-click the installer and select **Properties**.

-    3. At the bottom of the general block, click Unblock and then OK.
+    3. At the bottom of the **General** tab, click **Unblock**, then click **OK**.

-    4. Then double click the install package icon and just follow the prompts.
+    4. Double-click the installer and follow the setup prompts.

+    5. After installation, launch **XCash Wallet GUI** from the Start Menu.

+    The wallet will automatically start the network daemon (`xcashd`) and begin blockchain synchronization.

 ??? abstract "Installing xcash-gui on Ubuntu (tested on Ubuntu Desktop 22.04)"

-    1. At this point you should have `xcash-gui-linux-x64-v0.18.4.3.tar.bz2` on your desktop.
+    1. At this point you should have `xcash-gui-linux-x64-v0.18.4.3.tar.bz2` on your server or desktop.

-    2. Open a terminal and navigate to your Desktop
+    2. Open a terminal and navigate to the download location

+    ```
+    cd ~/Desktop
+    ```
+    *(or wherever the file was downloaded)*

     3. Extract the archive

     ```